Ultimate Guide to Driving The Road to Hana, Maui

 Hold your stomach tight, up ahead you have 617 hairpin curves and 56 one-lane bridges.
 You’re going to need a bit of stamina, especially on that long winding road home.
 You’re going to be wishing you could click your heels three times.

-Although Hana is only about 52 miles (84 km) from Kahului, it takes about 2.5 hours to drive without stops!
+The Hana Highway is a long stretch of a two-lane road and it takes about 2.5 hours to drive without stops!

 The Road to Hana stops are marked out by Road to Hana mile markers, but these aren’t always clearly marked!